Jump To the Part You Need

-Price is always a primary concern, but it shouldn’t be the primary driver to achieve your desired outcome.
+Price or manufacturing cost is always a primary concern, but it shouldn’t be the primary driver to achieve your desired outcome.
 Ultimately you must know who you are dealing with.
 You must find out the country’s regulatory environment well, in advance of a sales transaction.

-Hiring a third party to oversee product quality is ideal and consult with your banker and transportation experts to fully cover payment and delivery concerns.
+Hiring a third party for quality assurance is ideal and consult with your banker and transportation experts to fully cover payment and delivery concerns.
 Consider using a third-party quality control officer to monitor quality from a factory and incorporate an inspection certificate as part of your payment condition.

 The Classic China Scam: Done Often Because It Works

 Aside from the common problems mentioned above, there is also another prevalent issue known as the “Classic China Scam”.
-This is another reason why investors have learned their lesson not to invest in China or do importing with this country in any sense.
+This is another reason why investors have learned their lesson not to invest in China or do custom manufacturing with this country in any sense.

 American and European service companies should always do basic due diligence on potential partners before entering China in order to avoid any potential risks.
 The classic China scam has been done repeatedly because many trusting people will follow a Chinese project leader without doing any due diligence.

 If you run a business heavily reliant on manufacturing a product, or sourcing from abroad you should be interested in the trade fairs that run across China.
 At these events, thousands of suppliers set up stalls advertising their wares and hoping to network with potential customers.
 You can get an exclusive inside look into upcoming products and could seize the opportunity of being a first mover with a new product design.
 This is also the perfect place where to look for potential partners which are reputable and can be trusted for a long-term business run.